dossaj/cv-docs/content/experiences/fnp.md

 - Developed an IoT gateway for a large number of devices, with integration for a proprietary communications protocol.
 - Developed a CSS framework for common styling across the system, built on top of Bootstrap 3.
 - Developed a reliable SIM card management component, including integration with Vodafone and Kore.
-- Co-developed a web based SPA patient management application written, using ASP.NET MVC and WebApi frameworks including Kendo UI
+- Co-developed a web based SPA patient management application written, using ASP.NET MVC and Web API frameworks including Kendo UI
 - Co-developed a client application for patient management using WPF and WCF.

 <!-- markdownlint-disable MD041 -->